rbergm/PostBOUND/docs/source/setup.rst

 This can be useful if multiple containers should share the same pg_lab installation.

 Once you log in to the container, the PostBOUND virtual environment will be activated automatically.
-Likewise, all Postgres binaries are available on the *PATH*.
+Likewise, all Postgres and DuckDB binaries are available on the *PATH*.

-Putting things together, you can create a Docker container with PostBOUND and Postgres like so:
+Putting things together, you can create a Docker container with PostBOUND running Postgres and DuckDB like so:

 .. code-block:: bash